A first for Canada!

 Paper for a paperless world that’s not an electronic, facsimile or app.

-We've made a big change this winter and we thought you would love to hear about it.
-Have you skied with us yet this season?
+We are so proud to continue our environmental awareness efforts - all the way down to our ski maps.
+Have you skied here yet this winter?
 If yes, have you felt our new trail maps?
 Strange question, I know.
 They feel different don't they?
-They have a velvety kind of texture, a matte finish and simply feel more futuristic.
-Although they might feel futuristic we have taken things back to the stone age.
-Our trail maps this year are actually made out of ground up stone and are not a traditional paper of any kind.
+They have a velvety kind of texture, a matte finish and simply feel more sustainable.
+Our trail maps this year are actually made out of rock and are not a traditional paper of any kind.
 Panorama's ski maps contain 85% calcium carbonate (limestone) and recycled concrete, and 15% HDPE (high density polyethylene) a non-toxic binding agent.

 Panorama is the first ski resort in Canada to have these available!